 Administration & Pre-Pack Administration

 The purpose of administration is to put an end to pressure from creditors while the business is restructured or sold.
 With pre-pack administration, you may be able to sell business assets back to yourself under a renewed business structure – a so-called Phoenix Company.

 Company Voluntary Arrangement (CVA)

 A CVA is a voluntary (not imposed by the courts) insolvency process that lets a business restructure and reduce its debt burden, with extended payment terms of up to 5 years.
 For sole traders, the equivalent process is an individual voluntary arrangement (IVA).
-Watch the video on our website to find out more.
+You can find out more about CVAs here.

 Several finance options are available as short or long-term solutions to cash flow problems.
 Overdrafts and commercial credit cards are among these, but are not the only solutions.
 Many businesses are in fact undercapitalised and could benefit from an injection of capital.
 This may come from bank loans, from venture capital companies, individual investors and even from crowdfunding.

 Funding your business requires careful risk management.
 Short-term gaps in your cash flow can be resolved through factoring or confidential invoice discounting (CID).
 With factoring, you assign your client invoices to a funding provider, who forwards you the funds for an arrangement fee.
 The provider then pursues your client for payment.
 Discounting involves temporary loans of the invoice amount for the duration of the payment terms.
 Please consult a business finance specialist before taking on any additional credit, and do not do so if your business is facing insolvency.